Jacob-Lapkin/walle-IoT/README.md

 # walle-IoT
+Walle is a object avoiding robot built on the raspberry pi pico.
+Being highly sustainable, his 10000 mAh power bank is recharged using solar panels.
+He can roam around you home endlessly, and you don't have to worry about him becoming stuck.
+He has many save features that will reduce the risk of him becoming an annoyance in the corner.
+Try him out and have fun!
 ## Built With
 Here are a few of the many frameworks/tools that were needed in building the project.